Pahalgam accident: 3 critically injured ITBP jawans airlifted from J-K; admitted to AIIMS | Business

 They were returning to their base after completing the Amarnath Yatra duty.

-The border force, primarily tasked to guard the 3,488 km stretch of the Line of Actual Control (LAC) with China, was part of the comprehensive security deployment for the annual 43-day-long Amarnath Yatra that ended on August 11.
+The border force, primarily tasked to guard the 3,488 km stretch of the Line of Actual Control (LAC) with China, was part of the comprehensive security deployment for the annual 43-day-long yatra that ended on August 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)